sustainet-guardian/aletheia-probe/docs/user-guide.md

 Some backends (Crossref Analyzer, OpenAlex Analyzer, Cross-Validator) require email addresses for API identification.
 This follows "polite pool" access patterns to get better rate limits and support.

-**Important**: Use a valid email address that you monitor.
-The email is sent in the User-Agent header for identification - no emails are sent to this address.
+**Important**: Use a valid email address.
+The email is sent only in the User-Agent header for API identification - no emails are sent to this address.

 ### Backend-Specific Settings